tykling/certgrinder/docs/certgrinderd.rst

 Certgrinderd
 ============
-The Certgrinder server ``certgrinderd`` takes care of receiving the ``CSR``, running Certbot, serving challenges, and finally outputs a certificate.
-It never acts on its own, it only does something when a Certgrinder client calls it with a CSR on stdin, usually over SSH.
+The Certgrinder server ``certgrinderd`` takes care of getting certificates and OCSP responses on behalf of the calling clients. ``certgrinderd`` doesn't run always like a daemon, so it never acts on its own.
+It only does something when a Certgrinder client runs it, usually over SSH.

 The following sections explain the steps you need to setup a Certgrinder server.

 Install Certgrinder Server
 --------------------------
 Create a VM or Jail or Docker thing or whatever somewhere.
 This will be your Certgrinder server.
-Give it a hostname like ``certgrinder.example.com``.
+Give it a proper public hostname like ``certgrinder.example.com``.
+You can use real proper IP addresses or port forwarding, whichever you prefer.
+The relevant ports are ``TCP/22`` (so the Certgrinder clients can reach the Certgrinder server), ``TCP/53`` and ``UDP/53`` if you want to serve ``DNS-01`` challenges locally, and ``TCP/80`` if you use ``HTTP-01`` challenges locally.

-This will be the hostname your Certgrinder clients use to SSH into (if you use SSH), and the hostname you use to serve HTTP challenges (if you use HTTP challenges).
+Create DNS records for the new hostname (A+AAAA, and an SSHFP record wouldn't hurt) and you should be ready to begin the install.

-Create DNS records (A+AAAA, and if you use SSH then an SSHFP record wouldn't hurt) for the new hostname and you should be ready to begin the install.
+The hostname of your Certgrinder server will be the hostname your Certgrinder clients use to SSH into (if you use SSH), and also the hostname you use to serve HTTP challenges locally (if you use ``HTTP-01`` challenges).

 Create User
 -----------